Eomys/pyleecan-doc/test.contribution.rst

 How to mark a test
 ``````````````````
 Pytest enables to set metadata on the test functions with markers.
-This feature enable to exclude or include easily some tests from the test execution.
+This feature enables to easily exclude or include some tests from the test execution.
 Here is the list of some of the current markers used in PYLEECAN:

 - validation : validation test, executes a workflow to check the results validity
 - long : test that last more than 30 seconds